puppetlabs/puppet-docs/style_and_usage.markdown

 Placeholder Text
 ----------------

-Surround placeholder text with curly braces and try to word it such that the reader won't try to enter it verbatim. e.g.:
+Surround placeholder text with either curly braces or angle brackets, depending on the context.
+When possible, try to word placeholder text such that the reader won't try to enter it verbatim. e.g.:
 "Puppet file server URIs are formatted as `puppet://{server hostname (optional)}/{mount point}/{remainder of path}`."